 • alcohol.

-When observing positive dynamics, the daily amount of vegetable carbohydrates is gradually increased.
+When observing positive dynamics, the daily amount of plant carbohydrates is gradually increased.
 You need to eat at least 5 times a day, still in small portions.
-If the patient underwent stent placement, he needs to eat a little bit and 6-7 times a day, avoiding eating just before bedtime.
-It is worth adhering to such a diet for two to three weeks after the transition of the disease to the subacute stage.
+If the patient has had a stent installed, you need to eat a little and 6-7 times a day, avoiding eating immediately before bedtime.
+It is worth sticking to this diet for two to three weeks after the disease has entered the subacute stage.

 Diet during scarring

-For correct and complete replacement of the site of necrosis with connective tissue, you need to continue to monitor your diet, even if the symptoms of a heart attack have completely disappeared.
+To correctly and completely replace the area of necrosis with connective tissue, you need to continue to monitor your diet, even if the symptoms of a heart attack have completely disappeared.
 To speed up recovery from illness, you need to take care of proper nutrition.

-In the period of scarring, the following products will be appropriate:
+During the scarring period, the following products will be appropriate:

 • dried fruits (dried apricots, prunes, dried apples, various compotes);

-• saltwater fish and shrimp, rich in iodine;
+• sea fish and shrimp rich in iodine;

-• fresh fruits and vegetables, cucumbers, garlic (excluding grapes);
+• fresh fruits and vegetables, cucumbers, garlic (except grapes);

 • fermented milk products, cottage cheese;